Skip to content

 Paras kravattisolmu - Full Windsor

-I myself wear a cravat a lot, because I think it's a traditional way to dress smartly.
-Naturally, I recommend it to anyone who wants to dress a little more stylishly.
+I personally wear a tie a lot, because I think it is the traditional finishing touch for neat dressing.
+Naturally, I recommend it to anyone who wants to dress a bit more stylishly.

-A tie is a classic accessory that everyone is sure to associate with stylish clothing.
-Even today, a tie is still festively worn on the best holidays.
-A tie really crowns an outfit like an outfit.
-When worn with a suit, a tie adds the finishing touch to a party, but a tie works perfectly to bring a touch of classicism to a casual outfit as well when worn with a jacket or waistcoat.
+A tie is a classic accessory that everyone surely associates with stylish dressing.
+Even today, for the best festive occasions, people still dress up elegantly with a tie.
+A tie truly crowns any outfit.
+When worn with a suit, a tie adds the final touch to the celebration, but it also works wonderfully to bring a touch of classic style to a casual outfit when paired with a blazer or vest.

-In my opinion, the best tie knot suitable for everyday use is the so-called Full Windsor or French knot.
-The knot is symmetrical, which I like the most.
-In addition, it is well suited for open collars and narrower ties.
+In my opinion, the best tie knot for everyday use is the so-called Full Windsor or French knot.
+The knot is symmetrical, which I find most pleasing.
+Additionally, it suits well with wide collars and narrower ties.

-1. Place the wide end of the tie on the left side, wrong side facing the neck.
+1. Place the wide end of the tie on the left side, with the back side facing your neck.

-2. Measure the short and long parts so that the long part is about twice the length of the short, i.e. narrower side.
+2. Measure the short and long sections so that the long section is about twice the length of the short, narrower side.

-3. Only move the wide end when tying the tie.
+3. Move only the wide end of the tie when tying it.
 Start tying the knot by bringing the wide end over the narrow side to the right.

-4. Pull the wide end from the bottom through the formed loop.
+4. Pull the wide end through the loop formed from underneath.

-5. Take the wide end down to the left.
+5. Lower the wide end to the left.

-6. Turn the wide end to the left below the knot.
-The wide side of the tie is now inside out.
+6. Turn the wide end to the left from below the knot.
+The wide part of the tie is now inside out.

-8. Take the wide end of the loop through to the right.
-The end of the tie is now inside out.
+8. Pull the wide end through the loop to the right.
+The tie's end is now inside out.

 9. Take the wide end over the narrow end to the left.